Undergraduate

 HCA students have the creative freedom to explore diverse subjects such as identity, memory, storytelling, place, mark making, or form; you may delve into deeply personal or autobiographical topics, or much broader social, cultural, or political issues.
 You will also get involved with exciting collaborative events such as exhibitions, residencies, and site-specific responses.

-Each member of our staff team is themselves a practicing fine artist.
-You will develop your own practice alongside us - not under us - and we will support you to develop the skills and confidence you need to meet the challenges of being a practicing artist today.
+Each member of our staff team is themselves a practising fine artist.
+You will develop your own practise alongside us - not under us - and we will support you to develop the skills and confidence you need to succeed as a professional artist today.

 Woman in purple next to a historical hut